Caminito del Rey Walk – 2023 Update on What you need to Know

 If I could summarise, this walk is as close you will ever come to feeling like you are part of a Indiana Jones movie.
 The clear glass viewing platform, if you dare to step onto it is a reminder of how unnaturally high up you are, even more apparent if you are afraid of heights.

-It is unlike any other place you will ever go to and even though some say it has lost its edge since it’s restoration.
-If you are an adrenaline junkie then I believe you cannot come to the Malaga region and not walk the Caminito del Rey.
+It is unlike any other place you will ever go to and even though some say it has lost its edge, if you are an adrenaline junkie then I believe you cannot come to the Malaga region and not walk the Caminito del Rey.

 Essential Information